strangerstudios/mailpoet-paid-memberships-pro-add-on/readme.txt

 = Download, Install and Activate! =
 1. Upload the `pmpro-mailpoet` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Navigate to Memberships > MailPoet to proceed with setup.
+1. Navigate to Memberships > PMPro MailPoet to proceed with setup.

 == Frequently Asked Questions ==